JingweiXu19960228/Leetcode-/121 M Best Time to Buy and Sell Stock.md

 2. Thought
 Quotes from Leetcode official solution
-'For every element, we are calculating the difference between that element and the minimum of all the values before that element  \
+'For every element, we are calculating the difference between that element and the minimum of all the values before that element, \
-and we are updating the maximum profit  \
-if the difference thus found is greater than the current maximum profit.'
+ and we are updating the maximum profit if the difference thus found is greater than the current maximum profit.'